ResponsiveBP/Responsive/README.md

 Contribution is most welcome, that's the whole idea!
 Together as a community we can build a boilerplate for building responsive sites that will ensure that high standards can be delivered across all devices.

-Please adhere to existing JavaScript and CSS styles though when submitting code and ensure that you test thoroughly on multiple devices, we don't want another Semicolongate ;)
+Please adhere to existing JavaScript and SASS styles though when submitting code and ensure that you test thoroughly on multiple devices, we don't want another Semicolongate ;)

-##Building the CSS and Javascript
+##Building the SASS and Javascript

 The build process for Responsive is powered by [gulpjs](http://gulpjs.com/).
 To build Responsive you will need to first install the required plugins using the following commands from the root `/Responsive` directory: